Face

 Recovery and Aftercare

 Recovery experiences vary, but most patients can expect swelling, bruising, and mild discomfort following either procedure.
 Initial healing typically occurs over two to three weeks, though residual swelling may last longer.
-Many individuals return to social activities within a few weeks, depending on the technique used and their healing response.
+Many individuals may resume light activities within a few weeks.

 Potential Risks and Complications